Kotlin/kandy/docs/topics/guides/Facets-Guide.md

 #### Problem

-You want to see more aspects of your data, and it's not practical to use the regular `aesthetics` approach for that.
+You want to see more aspects of your data, and it's not practical to use the regular
+<tooltip term="aes">`aesthetics`</tooltip> approach for that.

 #### Solution - `facets`